Parenting with Intention: 3 Ways to Raise a Conscious Family

-Our kids can learn the building blocks of a happy life from us: how to stay healthy, create strong and caring relationships, pursue meaningful work, and give back to the community.
+Our kids can learn the building blocks of a happy life from us: how to be kind and compassionate, stay healthy, create strong and caring relationships, pursue meaningful work, and give back to the community.

 For example, when our kids see us going to the doctor and dentist, and understand why they have to go as well, they can make the connections between regular checkups and their own better health.
 We can bring our kids to Take Our Daughters and Sons to Work Day, so they can see what gender equality can mean in the workplace.
 We can take the family to volunteer, from blood drives to local cleanups, and our kids can feel good about doing good works.

 “Children are like sponges,” says Rose Erickson, a parenting and finance writer, on Livestrong.com.
 “They model everything a parent does and incorporate what they see into their own lives.”
 So, by showing how to actively take part in our families and communities, we can inspire the next generation to be participants, too.

 And this inspiration can be everything, because raising kids to be conscious today will help them become aware and motivated adults of tomorrow.
 When we show our kids how to live their values, we can change the world – because our actions show them how to shape the world.